If you're curious about online learning, our video series may answer many of your questions:

 Where can I get technical help?

-For a list of Canvas-supported operating systems and web browsers, visit our supported web browsers page.
+For a list of Canvas-supported operating systems and web browsers, visit the supported web browsers page.
 To learn more about Canvas, visit the SFU Canvas Student Guide.
-For other support and technical information, submit a ticket to the Centre for Online and Distance Education help desk.
+For other support and technical information, please email firstname.lastname@example.org.

 Visit our certificate and diplomas page to see which programs have some online courses and which are 100% online.